Places, fees and scholarships

 - Immunisation/s: Variable

-* Textbooks are available on-line through the University of Sydney Medical Library and can be accessed either on the computer in each PBL room or on your own computer.
-You will be provided with a login name and password upon your enrolment in the Medical Program.
+* Textbooks are available on-line through the University of Sydney Medical Library.
+You will be provided with a login name and password upon your enrolment in the MD.

 Health Cover for International Students

-For more information on health cover, please refer to Health insurance for international students.
+For information on health cover, please refer to Health insurance for international students.

 Most Sydney Medical School scholarships for medical students are open to all medical students, including international students.